wp-plugins/twine-social/readme.txt

 * Infinite scroll: load more content simply by scrolling to the bottom of the page.
 * Auto-approve all your user generated content, or set it up for prior moderation.
 * Custom CSS: Style it to fit your brand.
+* Cast your content to Google Chromecast with immersive, beautiful layouts for live events
 * Advanced Analytics: Get an automatic weekly email showing your likes and follower performance over time.

 If you have any questions or feedback, please visit our [support forum](http://support.twinesocial.com/), or email us at support{at}twinesocial.com.